psychbruce/ChineseNames/README.md

     + Note that the diversity of surnames is rather limited in China: the top 25 popular Chinese surnames have covered about 60% (0.7 billion) of the Han Chinese population (1.2 billion).
 - **SNI: surname initial (alphabetical order)**
   + 1~26
-  + As Chinese names are always sorted by surname initials, we obtained such an index according to the alphabetical order of *Pinyin* initial of each surname.
+  + As Chinese names are always sorted by surname initials, we include such an index according to the alphabetical order of *Pinyin* initial of each surname.

 ### Functions in `ChineseNames`